A Guide to Travel in Nepal- What to Take? Trip check list

 Money Exchange for the trek

-You can also get money from ATMs there are many in the city and it allows you a maximum of 40,000 per day.
+You can also get money from ATMs.
+There are many in the city, and they allow you a maximum of 40,000 per day.
 Note: Most of the established banks in Asia will not accept foreign currency notes that are old, torn, or faded.
-Please ensure in your Nepal trip checklist that you have new, clean notes
+Please ensure you have new, clean notes in your Nepal trip checklist in your Nepal trip checklist.

 Accommodation

 We will eat at the local guest house.
 We will include your daily meals on our package, which covers your breakfast, lunch, and dinner.
-All the guest houses have a menu that is fixed by a National park or conservation area project.
-There are local to international hygienic food choices.
+All the guest houses have a menu fixed by a National park or conservation area project.
+There are local and international hygienic food choices.

 You will eat at the same tea house where you stay.
 To be vegetarian is better in high altitude and remote areas.
-The meet items are carried in a long way, so not fresh.
+The meat items are carried long, so they are not fresh.
 The typical Nepali food is Dal Bhat ( Rice lentil, mixed vegetable curry, and pickle)

-For breakfast, you will have a choice of pancakes (plain, apple, cinnamon, lemon, etc.) served with peanut butter or honey; porridge; egg items (scrambled, boiled, fried, omelet); bread (toast, chapatti).
-Lunch and dinner try Nepali food, They will also serve pasta, pizza, garlic soup, momos, curry, macaroni, and other rice and noodle-based dishes are served.
+For breakfast, you will have a choice of pancakes (plain, apple, cinnamon, lemon, etc.) served with peanut butter or honey, porridge, egg items (scrambled, boiled, fried, omelet), and bread (toast, chapatti).
+For lunch and dinner, try Nepali food; they will also serve pasta, pizza, garlic soup, momos, curry, macaroni, and other rice and noodle-based dishes are served.

 Drinking water during your trek

-In the trekking or any tour careful for water in your Nepal trip checklist.
-We suggest you at least drink 3/4 liters of water per day while you are on the trail.
-While bottled mineral water can be purchased all over Kathmandu and along popular trekking trails.
+Care for water in your Nepal trip checklist in the Trekking or any tour.
+We suggest you drink 3/4 liters of water daily on the trail.
+Meanwhile, bottled mineral water can be purchased all over Kathmandu and along popular trekking trails.
 Plastic water bottles are a significant problem in Nepal’s mountain areas.
-So instead of relying on bottled water, travelers should instead purify their water.
+So, instead of relying on bottled water, travelers should purify their water.

 Get the water purification iodine or tablets.
 They are small, cheap, and light to carry.
-Another better way is also to get water filters they are low to carry and easy to use.
+Another better way is to get water filters; they are easy to maintain and use.
 You can bring two reusable water bottles.
-So that you always have one bottle to drink from, while the water in your other bottle is being purified.
+So that you always have one bottle to drink from while the water in your other bottle is being purified.

-Showers and electricity – Most of the tea houses during the trek have a solar hot shower and have cold showers available.
-Few places every charge the cost for hot showers for the extra cost of around USD 3 to 4.
-Electricity is usually available in most parts of the route with hydropower, you can charge your battery for the camera and phone, normally they charge an extra cost of about USD 1 to 2 for full battery charging.
+Showers and electricity – Most tea houses during the trek have solar hot showers and cold showers available.
+Few places ever charge the cost for hot showers for the extra cost of around USD 3 to 4.
+Electricity is usually available in most parts of the route with hydropower; you can charge your battery for the camera and phone; usually, they charge an extra cost of about USD 1 to 2 for complete battery charging.

 Health and Fitness:

-The main thing for trekking and hiking in Nepal is to need your positive thinking and you need to able to walk 5/6 hours on the rocky trail.
+The main thing for trekking and hiking in Nepal is to think positively and walk 5- 6 hours on the rocky trail.
 You can be fit for the trek before you arrive here by doing small exercises in your home country.
-The more stamina you built up is easier it to trek for high altitude trekking.
-To boost your stamina you can do running, cycling, Zumba, or some yoga practices.
-You will be walking 5 to 7 hours a day during the so be prepare for your legs.
-The best exercise you can do in-home is squats and lunges
+The more stamina you build up, the more effortless it is to trek for high altitude trekking.
+You can do running, cycling, Zumba, or some yoga practices to boost your stamina.
+You will walk 5 to 7 hours daily, so be prepared for your legs.
+The best exercise you can do at home is squats and lunges.

 Altitude sickness: Our entire Nepal trek itinerary is designed to climb slowly to prevent altitude sickness.
-When we ascend above 2500 meters, our bodies have to acclimatize to the decreasing amount of oxygen available.
+When we ascend above 2500 meters, our bodies must acclimate to the decreasing amount of oxygen available.
 The early symptoms are a headache, extreme fatigue, and loss of appetite.
 The only cure for Acute Mountain Sickness is to descend.
-When we climb slowly, avoid alcohol during your trek, eat crabs food, drink ¾ liters of water daily will help you.
+When we climb slowly, avoid alcohol during your trek, eat crab food, and drink ¾ liters of water daily, which will help you.

 Communication during the trek

-During the trek, the use of the internet service will be available at the lodges with some extra service charges. while you are in this area there are telephone facilities in many villages.
-You can make international calls and most of the places have wifi facilities.
+During the trek, internet service will be available at the lodges with some extra service charges.
+While you are in this area, many villages have telephone facilities.
+You can make international calls, and most places have wifi facilities.
 Now You can contact your family and friends via the lodges.
-Our guide has a cellular phone and We’ll communicate with them frequently to know the trek and your health.
+Our guide has a cellular phone, and We’ll communicate with them frequently to know the trek and your health.

-Furthermore, we are making sure to make sure you’re fine, safe, feel right, and have everything up there.
-Also, the easy way now is you can get the local sim card on arrival at the airport which has a 4g/3g network in most of the routes.
-Now Most of the places in the trekking route have wifi service available Normally Wi-Fi works for every part of the trek in lodge/lodges which will be provided with a minimal fee or someplace have free.
+Furthermore, we ensure you’re okay, safe, feel right, and have everything up there.
+Also, the easy way now is to get the local SIM card upon arrival at the airport, which has a 4g/3g network on most routes.
+Nowadays, Most places on the trekking route have wifi service available.
+Typically, wifi works for every part of the trek in lodges/lodges, which will be provided with a minimal fee or someplace free.

 Travel rescue Insurance for a guide to travel in Nepal

-We suggest you have a full travel insurance package that covers medical, personal accident, emergency evacuation, furthermore, it should also include, trip cancellation, loss of gears, natural calamity, theft of or damage to baggage, etc. While you trek in the high altitude some time you get illnesses, small injured, or get sick.
-If you will get any problems and get ill or injured during your trek, Above the Himalaya trekking will taking care of you and in an emergency, we will rescue you.
+We suggest you have a complete travel insurance package that covers medical, personal accident, and emergency evacuation.
+Furthermore, it should include trip cancellation, loss of gears, natural calamity, theft of or damage to baggage, etc. While you trek in the high altitude, you get illnesses or minor injuries or get sick.
+If you have any problems and get ill or injured during your trek, Above the Himalayan trekking will take care of you, and in an emergency, we will rescue you.

-If small injuries and health problems and altitude sickness are getting during the trek.
+Suppose minor injuries, such as health problems and altitude sickness, occur during the trek.
 Our staff will descend to you immediately.
-For the more serious medical issues, emergency Above the Himalaya trekking company will arrange helicopter rescues for you.
+Emergency Above the Himalayan trekking company will arrange helicopter rescues for the more serious medical issues.

-We need a guarantee of payment from your Insurance company or a cash deposit or a promise in Kathmandu.
+We need a guarantee of payment from your Insurance company, a cash deposit, or a promise in Kathmandu.
 While you are trekking with Above The Himalaya Trekking, we will arrange the travel rescue insurance and initial payments.
 We will claim the refund from your insurance company again.
-Make sure when you buy the insurance it should cover bother rescue and medical assistance.
-We suggest you giving your full insurance information while you book your trip with us.
-For an emergency case, this will help us to arrange a quick and effective rescue operation and get emergency medical help.
+When you buy the insurance, it should cover bother rescue and medical assistance.
+We suggest you give your complete insurance information while you book your trip with us.
+This will help us arrange a quick and effective rescue operation and get emergency medical help for an emergency case.

 Tipping Info for a guide to travel in Nepal

-Tipping is not mandatory but In the hospitality industry of Nepal, the workers except for some tips while you are on your tour or Trekking
+Tipping is not mandatory, but In the hospitality industry of Nepal, the workers expect some tips while you are on your tour or Trekking.

-While you are on the tour and trekking, you can tip the guide and porter.
-Normally, people tip 10% off their trip payable amount.
-If you have booked the full board package for your trekking and tour. but if you just hire a guide and porter service you can tip differently on a per-day calculation basis.
+While on the tour and Trekking, you can tip the guide and Porter.
+Usually, people list 10% off their trip payable amount.
+Suppose you have booked the complete board package for your Trekking and tour.
+But if you hire a guide and porter service, you can tip differently on a per-day calculation basis.

-We don’t suggest tipping while you have something to eat at the restaurant as they have already taken a 10% service charge, and 13% Government Taxes.
-However, while you enter the hotel, the bell boy may expect some tipping and you can get some small change for this purpose.
+We don’t suggest tipping while you have something to eat at the restaurant as they have already taken a 10% service charge and 13% Government Taxes.
+However, while you enter the hotel, the bellhop may expect some tipping, and you can get some minor changes for this purpose.

-Equipment Renting and buying: It is wise to bring all of your clothing and gear from home, however, in Kathmandu and Pokhara, there are many shops to buy and rent trek-related equipment.
+Equipment Renting and buying: It is wise to bring all your clothing and gear from home; however, in Kathmandu and Pokhara, there are many shops to buy and rent trek-related equipment.

-Your trekking luggage: You will have 1 porter for 2 trekkers basis to carry your luggage. the maximum weight per trekker is 15 kg as we never overload our porters. however, you only carry your valuables in your backpack., including your sleeping bag, and down jacket; other items not required on a trek can be stored in our office or your hotel in Kathmandu and also in Pokhara.
+Your trekking luggage: You will have one Porter for two trekkers to carry your luggage.
+The maximum weight per trekker is 15 kg, as we never overload our porters.
+However, you only have your valuables in your backpack., including your sleeping bag and down jacket; other items not required on a trek can be stored in our office or your hotel in Kathmandu and Pokhara.

 Transportation Car, Jeep, Tourist, and local bus options